Resources

 as well as transitioning/early career professionals.
 This is a great opportunity for

-participants who are interested in practical applications of remote sensing and GIS,
+participants interested in the practical applications of remote sensing and GIS, particularly

-specifically in the field of Earth Science.
-Participants will work with NASA scientists,
+in Earth Science.
+Participants will work with NASA scientists, partner organizations,

 Deadline: See website (multiple cycles per year)